dsmethy/InvestopediaTermsoftheDay/README.md

 1/25: Gross Profit
  - Gross profit is the profit a company makes after deducting the costs associated with making and selling its products, or the costs associated with providing its services.

+1/26: Ratio Analysis
+ - A ratio analysis is a quantitative analysis of information contained in a company’s financial statements.
+Ratio analysis is used to evaluate various aspects of a company’s operating and financial performance such as its efficiency, liquidity, profitability and solvency.

+1/27: Depreciation
+ - Depreciation is an accounting method of allocating the cost of a tangible asset over its useful life and is used to account for declines in value.
+Businesses depreciate long-term assets for both tax and accounting purposes.
+For tax purposes, businesses can deduct the cost of the tangible assets they purchase as business expenses; however, businesses must depreciate these assets according to IRS rules about how and when the company can take the deduction.

+1/28: High Net Worth Individual - HNWI
+ - High net worth individual (HNWI) is a classification used by the financial services industry to denote an individual or a family with liquid assets above a certain figure.
+Although there is no precise definition of how rich someone must be to fit into this category, high net worth is generally quoted in terms of having liquid assets of a particular number.
+The exact amount differs by financial institution and region.